Fernan-Ramos/footby/README.md

 # footby

-React project build with Typescript and Styled components
+React project built with Typescript and Styled components